Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State Performance Insights

-- At 14.6 assists per game last year, Michigan State was 70th in the country.
+- With 14.6 assists per game last season, Michigan State was 70th in the country.

-- The Spartans attempted 67% of their shots from inside the arc, and 33% from beyond it last year.
-In terms of makes, 71.3% of the Spartans' buckets were 2-pointers, and 28.7% were 3-pointers.
+- Last year, the Spartans attempted 33% of their shots from beyond the arc, and 67% from inside it.
+In terms of made shots, 28.7% of the Spartans' buckets were 3-pointers, and 71.3% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.